patricksavalle/devops-project-template/content/integration-standard.md

 - [ ] Register your application's integrations in the central registry here: ...................

-- [ ] Teams are responsible for their own integrations, the platform must enable them
+- [ ] Teams are responsible for their own integrations, the platform must give DevOps teams self-service and autonomy

-- [ ] Avoid central components decentralize the integration platform to the application (e.g [sidecar pattern](https://www.oreilly.com/library/view/designing-distributed-systems/9781491983638/ch02.html))
+- [ ] Decentralize the integration platform to the application as much as possible (e.g [sidecar pattern](https://www.oreilly.com/library/view/designing-distributed-systems/9781491983638/ch02.html))

-- [ ] Avoid central integration teams, give DevOps teams self-service and autonomy
+- [ ] Place integrations as high up in the OSI-stack as possible

 - [ ] Assume the platform has no way of inspecting data content